microsoft/vscode-docs/docs/remote/troubleshooting.md

 The Visual Studio Code Remote Development extensions and their related components are free to use with an [open roadmap](https://aka.ms/vscode-remote/feedback), but are not currently open source.
 See the [license](https://go.microsoft.com/fwlink/?linkid=2077057) for additional details.

-### GDPR and VS Code
+### GDPR and VS Code Remote Development

-The VS Code Remote Development extensions follow the same policies as Visual Studio Code itself.
+The VS Code Remote Development extensions follow the GDPR policies as Visual Studio Code itself.
 See the [general FAQ](/docs/supporting/faq.md#gdpr-and-vs-code) for more details.

 ### Where can I get help?

-You can ask questions and search for answers on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) and enter issues and feature requests directly in our [Remote Development GitHub repository](https://aka.ms/vscode-remote/feedback).
+The remainder of this article covers some useful tips and tricks, but you can ask questions and search for answers on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) and enter issues and feature requests directly in our [Remote Development GitHub repository](https://aka.ms/vscode-remote/feedback).

 ## SSH Tips